Anesthesia Guidelines: Non-human Primates

 Consequently, they do not include reference to specific research-associated concerns.
 If you have questions about using anesthetics for your particular situation, please work with your area veterinarian to develop the most effective anesthetic plan.

 Because most anesthetic drugs cause hypotension and hyperthermia, provide supplemental heat under anesthesia.
+Supplemental heat sources include circulating water blankets, air heating devices or commercial products that can be heated up or create heat via a safe chemical reactions.
+NO electric heating pads are allowed for use with nonhuman primates.
 Regardless of heat source, never place animals directly on the heat.

 Following sedation, place an indwelling catheter to administer anesthetic drugs, emergency drugs, and intravenous fluid support.
 The most common sites for catheter placement are the saphenous and cephalic veins.